-Inside Indian Queer Youths' Struggle to Find a Home
+Inside Indian Queer Youths’ Struggle to Find Home

 India’s Healthcare System Is Still Failing Queer‑Trans People.
 A Public Health Movement Can Change That.

 In such cases, because kidnapping is a serious offense, there is a threat of arrest.
 One can’t get bail at the police station and has to apply to the court.
-This requires one to go back to their home state to record their statement, which is not just dangerous forqueer and trans people who have managed to flee their homes but is also counterproductive.
+This requires one to go back to their home state to record their statement, which is not just dangerous for queer and trans people who have managed to flee their homes but is also counterproductive.

 Koyel, who has worked on many such crisis intervention cases, notes that families wanting someone back has more to do with their ego than genuine care for their child.
 “Especially for PAFB (person assigned female at birth), they are looked at as a commodity, who shouldn’t have the audacity to choose a life for themselves… They will manipulate by saying someone’s health is deteriorating because you aren’t here, or now that you have brought shame to the family, your brother won’t get a job, and your sister won’t be married.

 Parents try all kinds of things.
-They file Habeas Corpus cases against organizations helping their child.
+They file habeas corpus cases against organizations helping their child.
 Slut-shame the organization.
-Our office is in a residential area in Kolkata; often parents would come and scream, abuse, try to barge inside the organization with police, threat us of assulting, killing for helping the queer-trans person.”
+Our office is in a residential area in Kolkata; often parents would come and scream, abuse, try to barge inside the organization with police, threaten us of assaulting, killing for helping the queer-trans person.”

-Mihir also notes how families with social influence exploit the systems to their gain.
+Mihir also notes how families with social influence exploit the systems for their gain.
 “There is a strong sense of caste solidarity.
 In my experiences, I have seen families that might come from different places, such as Haryana, UP, find someone of their caste location in the police station in Delhi, and get work done through them.”

 This violence by families and police are well-orchestrated attempts to disrupt everything that nurtures queerness.
 It creates panic within queer communities, making it difficult for people to access safety and survival.

-Note: **An earlier version of this piece incorrectly stated that Adhila and Fatima were rescued in Kolkata.
-This line has now been removed from the piece.